-With the support of local fire and rescue services and a panel of independent expert advisers, MHCLG is supporting building owners in taking immediate steps to ensure their residents’ safety and in making decisions on any remedial work that is necessary to do.
+With the support of local fire and rescue services and a panel of independent expert advisers, DLUHC is supporting building owners in taking immediate steps to ensure their residents’ safety and in making decisions on any remedial work that is necessary to do.

 The programme is working with building owners, housing providers, schools, hospitals and the construction industry, including an Industry Response Group.